OMEGA 1957 Trilogy Review & Comparison

 Omega has made many mechanical improvements to the Railmaster since the original version which was reference number CK2914.
 The new 1957 Railmaster is powered by the Omega 8806 caliber - Automatic/Self-Winding movement.

 What makes this one better than the original 30T2-based calibers; the 284, 285 and 286 calibers?
-The movement is now designated as the "Master Co-Axial Chronometer" which means that the watch has a METAS approved Master Chronometer designation after enduring a tremendous amount of testing for accuracy and many other factors .
+The movement is now designated as the "Master Co-Axial Chronometer".
+This means that the watch has a METAS approved Master Chronometer designation which was received after enduring a tremendous amount of testing for accuracy and many other factors .

 Omega's Co-Axial escapement which is found in the new limited edition will also allow for longer periods needed in between services as well as a 4 year warranty period.